mattkretz/wg21-papers/README.md

 While the previous papers described the API as implemented originally in the Vc library, this paper focuses on getting it ready for LEWG.

-To build the paper you need make, LuaLaTeX (only tested with a recent TexLive distribution), and Biber.
+To build the paper you need make, LuaLaTeX (only tested with a recent TeXLive distribution), and Biber.
 Simply run

     make final